PabstLab/SAS_MoCa/README.md

 The curretly tested modules are:
 * **PLUV_POPC.py** classes:
-    * *IPLUV_Stk_SDP_POPCbase_RecBuf* : scattering model for LUVs including homogeneously distributed OmpLA monomers or dimers, suspended in buffer consisiting of 20 mM TRIS and 2 mM EDTA.
+    * *pLUV_POPC_OmpLA_RecBuf* : scattering model for LUVs including homogeneously distributed OmpLA monomers or dimers, suspended in buffer consisiting of 20 mM TRIS and 2 mM EDTA.
 The fuction makes use of a SDP $^{2,3}$ modelling for 95:5 mol/mol POPC/POPG $^{4,5}$ bilayer combined with separated form-factor model $^6$ including polydispersity.
 * **PLUV_DLPC.py** classes:
-    * *IPLUV_Stk_SDP_DLPCbase_RecBuf* : scattering model for LUVs including homogeneously distributed OmpLA monomers or dimers, suspended in buffer consisiting of 20 mM TRIS and 2 mM EDTA.
+    * *pLUV_DLPC_OmpLA_RecBuf* : scattering model for LUVs including homogeneously distributed OmpLA monomers or dimers, suspended in buffer consisiting of 20 mM TRIS and 2 mM EDTA.
 The fuction makes use of a SDP $^{2,3}$ modelling for 95:5 mol/mol DLPC/DLPG $^{4,5}$ bilayer combined with separated form-factor model $^6$ including polydispersity.

 ## For details about the scattering models and the minimization algorithm check: